Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 Should I delay surgery as long as possible?

-PAUL DAYTON, DPM: So one of the interesting and very exciting things about the Lapiplasty is that we are able to offer patients a much more reliable and consistent correction, and that means we have really changed the way we approach bunion surgery with patients.
-We used to tell patients, “put this off as long as you can possibly can,” because we know the two-dimensional break the metatarsal bone procedures or osteotomy procedures do no work well, therefore we would ask patients to put it off as long as possible.
-And now that we have a reliable way to correct all three planes of the deformity and do that very consistently, we realize that we’re giving patients an advantage by operating before arthritis sets in in the big toe joint, which is one of the things we see when the deformity has been there for a long period of time, and also reducing the adaptation of all of the tissues within the foot.
+PAUL DAYTON, DPM: So one of the interesting and very exciting things about Lapiplasty® is that we are able to offer patients a reliable and consistent correction, and that means we have really changed the way we approach bunion surgery with patients.
+We used to tell patients, “put this off as long as you can possibly can.”
+Now that we have a reliable way to correct all three planes of the deformity and do that very consistently, we realize that we’re giving patients an advantage by operating before arthritis sets in in the big toe joint, which is one of the things we see when the deformity has been there for a long period of time, and also reducing the adaptation of all of the tissues within the foot.
 So being able to have a procedure that provides us a reliable platform, we can comfortably offer that to patients at an earlier date.

 Do high heels cause bunions?